banner-yokoyama-taikan-spring-autumn

 How to Enjoy a Hanging Scroll

-Display your hanging scroll in any space you like and enjoy the atmosphere it brings to your everyday surroundings.
+Display your scroll in any space you like, and enjoy it in harmony with the seasons, your mood, and the moments that matter.

 When not on display, simply roll it up and store it neatly until the next occasion.